Presidency of Warren G. Harding: Revenue Act of 1921

-Fordney–McCumber Tariff
+Fordney– McCumber Tariff

-Like most Republicans of his era, Harding favored protective tariffs designed to shield American businesses from foreign competition.
+Like most Republicans of his era, Harding favored protective tariffs—high taxes on selected imports.
+Before 1920 Harding was a spokesman for the traditional Republican Party stance favoring high tariffs to protect the manufacturing industries and the high wages they paid.
+In the 1920 campaign and during his presidency, Harding was a strong advocate for protectionism, believing that tariffs were essential to safeguard American jobs and industries.
+He believed that tariffs would stimulate domestic manufacturing, keep factory wages high, and lead to general prosperity.
+However, Harding's administration also sought to negotiate reciprocal trade agreements, which involved reducing tariffs on imports from another country in exchange for similar concessions by it.
+This approach aimed to promote more trade while still protecting domestic industries.

 Shortly after taking office, he signed the Emergency Tariff of 1921, a stopgap measure primarily designed to aid American farmers suffering from the effects of an expansion in European farm imports.
 The emergency tariff also protected domestic manufacturing, as it included a clause to prevent dumping by European manufacturers.
 Harding hoped to sign a permanent tariff into law by the end of 1921, but heated congressional debate over tariff schedules, especially between agricultural and manufacturing interests, delayed passage of such a bill.

 In September 1922, Harding enthusiastically signed the Fordney–McCumber Tariff Act.
 The protectionist legislation was sponsored by Representative Joseph W. Fordney and Senator Porter J. McCumber, and was supported by nearly every congressional Republican.
 The act increased the tariff rates contained in the previous Underwood-Simmons Tariff Act of 1913, to the highest level in the nation's history.
 Harding became concerned when the agriculture business suffered economic hardship from the high tariffs.
 By 1922, Harding began to believe that the long-term effects of high tariffs could be detrimental to national economy, despite the short-term benefits.
 The high tariffs established under Harding, Coolidge, and Hoover have historically been viewed as a contributing factor to the Wall Street Crash of 1929.